A geometric and combinatorial view of weighted voting: Background

-Weighted voting systems, also known as \emph{weighted games}, belong to a much larger class known as \emph{simple games}.
+Weighted games, also known as \emph{weighted voting systems}, belong to a much larger class known as \emph{simple games}.
 To understand them, we require some preliminary definitions.

-Throughout this paper we restrict to a finite set of $n$ voters (or players), who vote yes or no on a motion.
-The set of voters who vote the same on a given motion is known as a \emph{coalition}.
-The set $N=\{1,2,\ldots, n\}$ of all voters is called the \emph{grand coalition}.
+Throughout this paper we restrict to a finite set of $n$ players (or voters), who vote yes or no on a motion.
+The set of players who vote the same on a given motion is known as a \emph{coalition}.
+The set $[n]=\{1,2,\ldots, n\}$ of all players is called the \emph{grand coalition}.
 In weighted voting, a coalition is \emph{winning} if the sum of its weights is greater than or equal to the quota.
-A \emph{minimal winning coalition} is one possessing no winning coalition as a proper subset; if any voter leaves such a coalition the resulting coalition will no longer be winning.
+A \emph{minimal winning coalition} is one possessing no winning coalition as a proper subset; if any player leaves such a coalition the resulting coalition will no longer be winning.
 A \emph{dictator} has weight greater than or equal to the quota.
-A \emph{dummy} is a voter appearing in no minimal winning coalitions.
+A \emph{dummy} is a player appearing in no minimal winning coalitions.

-A first, straightforward observation is that the weights of voters can be misleading in understanding weighted voting.
-The winning coalitions determine everything about a weighted voting system.
-For instance, the sets of weights $w_3 = w_2 =0.49, w_1 = 0.02)$ and $w_3' = w_2' = w_1' = 1/3$ are vastly different but at a quota of $0.51$ produce the same winning coalitions.
-Both of these represent a simple majority system in which any two voters can win by voting together.
+A first, straightforward observation is that the weights of players can be misleading in understanding weighted voting.
+The winning coalitions determine everything about a weighted game.
+For instance, the sets of weights $w_3 = w_2 =0.49, w_1 = 0.02$ and $w_3' = w_2' = w_1' = 1/3$ are vastly different but at a quota of $0.51$ produce the same winning coalitions.
+Both of these represent a simple majority game in which any two players can win by voting together.